 For security reasons, we highly recommend updating the router's firmware to the latest version regularly.
-Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the malfunction of the device.
+Downgrading the firmware to an older version than the production version or uploading firmware intended for a different device may cause the device's malfunction.

 All routers have the WebAccess/DMP client pre-installed by default.
-The activated client periodically uploads router identificators, its configuration, and cellular network statistics to the WebAccess/DMP server.
+The activated client periodically uploads router identifiers, configuration, and cellular network statistics to the WebAccess/DMP server.
 See the configuration manual [2], chapter Basic Information -> WebAccess/DMP Configuration, for more information.